REMEDY : BNSSG referral pathways & Joint Formulary

 Pelvic organ prolapse is common, affecting 1 in 10 women over the age of 50 years.
 Mild prolapse often causes no symptoms and treatment is not always necessary (2).

+The treatment of prolapse depends on the patient's presenting symptoms at the initial clinical assessment.
 See the Female Urinary Incontinence (Remedy BNSSG ICB) for further information.

 Who to Refer